-What is Community-based Participatory Research?
+What is Community-partnered Participatory Research?

-Community-based Participatory Research (CBPR) is research conducted by a partnership that includes at least one community Co-PI and one scientific Co-PI.
-Together, as equal partners, the partnership decides which research questions are most important to them, determines how to study these questions, gathers and interprets data, and communicates findings to other community members, scientists, and the general public.
-By combining the knowledge and interest of communities with the expertise and resources of research scientists, partnerships are responsible for conducting research that answers important questions in a way that has immediate impact on knowledge, programs, and policies.
+Community-partnered Participatory Research (CPPR) is research conducted by a partnership that includes at least one community Co-PI and one academic Co-PI.
+Together, as equals, the partnership decides which research questions are most important to them, determines how to study these questions, gathers and interprets data, and communicates findings to other community members, academics, and the general public.
+By combining the knowledge and interest of communities with the expertise and resources of research academics, partnerships are responsible for conducting research that answers important questions in a way that has immediate impact on knowledge, programs, and policies.